 Taxi or Car Service

 Going by taxi can be a good option.
 The one thing you have to keep in mind is there could be a long line to get a taxi depending on the time you land.
 You can also use Uber or another car sharing service but again depending on the time you land you may have to deal with surge pricing.
 It may be worth an extra dollar or so, to book a car service in advance.
-Check out my preferred car service with Carmel and earn frequent flyer miles for your ride.
+Check out my preferred car service, Carmel, and earn frequent flyer miles for your ride.
 Click here to reserve a ride with Carmel.

 NYC Airporter Shuttle

 Another good option, this service, now called the NYC Express Bus, runs between JFK and LaGuardia airports every 30 minutes.
 The average travel time for a JFK LGA transfer is 60 minutes and it costs $17 per person.
 Click here to book the NYC Airporter shuttle.

 Have you had to transfer between NYC airports or airports in other cities?